se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 allows unsafe access too.
 What if you built a language that _didn't_ allow unsafe access at all?
 Someone did; it's called Rust.

-Let's look at a very simple invalid Rust program:
+Let's look at a very simple, invalid Rust program:

 `````{tab-set}
 ````{tab-item} Broken